 - Slower growth rate

-If you live in an urban setting and want hens that will supply you with eggs for a good long time, heritage breeds may be the way to go for you.
+If you live in an urban setting and want hens that will supply you with eggs for a long time, heritage breeds may be the way to go.

-With heritage breeds laying for a longer period of time, for me they are the better choice if you want decent egg production over an extended period.
+With heritage breeds laying for a more extended period of time, for me, they are the better choice if you want decent egg production over an extended period.

 I have a variety of heritage breeds in my flock and some lay better than others – it’s very much an individual thing.
 Ms Crabby, a seven year old Welsummer laid an egg just the other week!
 Of course, it was probably her ‘egg of the year’, but nevertheless she laid one.

 So, how long will heritage birds lay for?
-Again, it’s variable from breed to breed, but most of my girls laid consistently for 3-4 years before I really noticed a drop off in production.
+Again, it varies from breed to breed, but most of my girls laid consistently for 3-4 years before I noticed a drop in production.